ehgoodenough/rescue-squad/README.md

-# Rescue Squad #
+# Rescue the Beagles #

-Rescue them all!!
+A remake of 16x16's Rescue the Beagles, winner of the TIGSource Procedural Generation Competition in 2008.